AI-team-UoA/pyJedAI/README.md

 - [George Papadakis](https://gpapadis.wordpress.com)
 - [Manolis Koubarakis](https://cgi.di.uoa.gr/~koubarak/)

-Research and development is made under the supervision of the Pr.
+Research and development is made under the supervision of Pr.
 Manolis Koubarakis.
 This is a research project by the [AI-Team](https://ai.di.uoa.gr) of the Department of Informatics and Telecommunications at the University of Athens.

 <br>